Bajram Curri

-Bajram Curri (16 January 1862 - 29 March 1925) was an Albanian chieftain, politician and activist who struggled for the independence of Albania, later struggling for Kosovo's incorporation into it following the 1913 Treaty of London.
+Bajram Curri (16 January 1862 - 29 March 1925) was an Albanian chieftain, politician, and activist who struggled for the independence of Albania, later struggling for Kosovo's incorporation into it following the 1913 Treaty of London.
 He was posthumously given the title Hero of Albania.

 Early life

-Bajram Curri was born in 1862 while his family was being sent to prison from Gjakova to Prizeren, precisely in the village Krushë e Madhe.
-Most of the sources place year of birth as 1862, while more recent sources based on his recently discovered passport state 1866.
-His family originated in Krasniqi (present Tropojë), in the Highlands of Gjakova.
-At his birth, the Curri family was led to the Ottoman prison in Krushë e Madhe, Rahovec; his father Shaqir Aga had led a rebellion in Krasniq against the Ottomans due to heavy taxes and military recruitment, and had been interned by them.
-Shaqir Aga Curri was a trusted man of Abdullah Pasha Dreni of Gjakova, and apparently had become instrumental in tax-collection procedures and punishing expeditions of Pasha Dreni in the area.
-He aided Pasha Dreni during the Attack against Mehmed Ali Pasha, and was killed in the skirmish by the forces of the League of Prizren.
+Bajram Curri was born in the 1860s in the village of Krushë e Madhe, while his family was being sent to prison from Gjakova to Prizren.
+Most sources place his year of birth as 1862, while more recent sources based on his recently discovered passport state 1866.
+His family originated in Krasniqi (present-day Tropojë), in the Highlands of Gjakova.
+At his birth, the Curri family was led to the Ottoman prison in Krushë e Madhe, Rahovec.
+His father, Shaqir Aga, had led a rebellion in Krasniq against the Ottomans due to heavy taxes and military recruitment, and had been interned by them.
+Shaqir Aga Curri was a trusted man of Abdullah Pasha Dreni of Gjakova and was instrumental in tax-collection procedures and punishing expeditions of Pasha Dreni in the area.
+He aided Pasha Dreni during the Attack against Mehmed Ali Pasha and was killed in the skirmish by the forces of the League of Prizren.